Serru/MultiCobot-UR10-Gripper/doc/moveit-intro-eng.md

 ![image](/doc/imgs_md/Diseno-moveit-general-dos-cobots-leap-motion.png "Multirobot system through node replication")

 In the schematic design, the main component that performs the motion planning functions is the `MoveIt!` package.
-This design is based on replication of the components that motion planning needs for its operation (the main node is `move_group`).
-Each replication is a motion planning assigned to each of the cobots, which are delimited in their own space or `namespace`.
+This design is based on replication of the components that motion planner needs for its operation (the main node is `move_group`).
+Each replication is a motion planner assigned to each of the cobots, which are delimited in their own space or `namespace`.

-In the robot description, only one cobot description is needed and the number of robots it can control simultaneously is directly related to the number of motion planning replications with different `namespaces`.
+In the robot description, only one cobot description is needed and the number of robots it can control simultaneously is directly related to the number of motion planner replications with different `namespaces`.
 The numbers in the figure indicate the order of the phases during development.

 **The advantages of this proposal are:**